vertex-analytics/vx-py/README.md

 | demo_buckets.py				| Demonstrates the summary buckets     |

 Place the module in your Python installation or in your script's search path or at the location of your script.

+### Version D0 Changes

+Fixed a bug with waiting on request with no records.

 ### Version C9 Changes